Administration: Social Media Policy

 - Frequency: Content should be posted frequently enough to keep followers engaged and active, but not too often to become overwhelming or obnoxious to the community.

 - Content: Content should seek to engage users, rather than simply broadcast the organization’s promotions.
-For instance, when posting about the Lamaze Annual Conference, conversation starters (questions, photos, videos, surveys, fill in the blank statements, etc.) should focus on details such as speakers, specific sessions or social opportunities, rather than simply pushing followers to register.
+For instance, when posting about Lamaze events, conversation starters (questions, photos, videos, surveys, fill in the blank statements, etc.) should focus on details such as speakers, specific sessions or social opportunities, rather than simply pushing followers to register.
 Lamaze encourages community administrators to repost information or respond to followers to encourage interaction on social media channels.

 - Responding to Negative Posts: Lamaze social media community administrators should use good judgment when deciding if and how to best respond to negative comments.
 In general, negative comments (unless they are offensive or violate privacy laws) should not be removed.
 If a response is required, the designated Lamaze community administrator should respond to the comment or inquiry within 24 hours or if it is content- specific, refer the inquiry to an appropriate subject matter expert.
 In the meantime, the community administrator should respond that further details will be provided within a given timeframe.
 This will ensure some type of response within 24 hours, even if the inquiry is referred to an expert.
 If an administrator is uncertain of a response, the community manager and/or organization director should be consulted.